zama-ai/tfhe-rs/tfhe/docs/getting_started/benchmarks.md

 Due to their nature, homomorphic operations are naturally slower than their cleartext equivalents.
 Some timings are exposed for basic operations.
 For completeness, benchmarks for other libraries are also given.

 {% hint style="info" %}
-All benchmarks were launched on an AWS hpc7a.96xlarge instance with the following specifications: AMD EPYC 9R14 CPU @ 2.60GHz and 740GB of RAM.
+All CPU benchmarks were launched on an AWS hpc7a.96xlarge instance with the following specifications: AMD EPYC 9R14 CPU @ 2.60GHz and 740GB of RAM.
 {% endhint %}

 ## Integer

 This measures the execution time for some operation sets of tfhe-rs::integer (the unsigned version).
 Note that the timings for `FheInt` (i.e., the signed integers) are similar.

-The table below reports the timing when the inputs of the benchmarked operation are encrypted.
+The table below reports the timing on CPU when the inputs of the benchmarked operation are encrypted.

 | Operation \ Size                                       | `FheUint8` | `FheUint16` | `FheUint32` | `FheUint64` | `FheUint128` | `FheUint256` |
 | ------------------------------------------------------ | ---------- | ----------- | ----------- | ----------- | ------------ | ------------ |